 Digital biomarkers to track vulnerable cognitive functions in preclinical Alzheimer’s disease

-As I‘m interested in memory functions that are early affected in the course of Alzheimer’s disease, I use brain imaging to develop memory tasks that specifically rely on brain regions that are early affected by Alzheimer’s pathology.
-On the other hand, we know that memory performance shows quite some variability across people which makes it difficult to use only one time point of a given test.
-Therefore, we transformed these memory tasks into smartphone-based assessments which allow for repeated and longitudinal testing of specific memory functions.
-I use those assessments to investigate individual trajectories of memory decline and their relationship with Alzheimer’s pathology.
-I’m also a scientific co-founder of the academic spin-off neotiv, which aims to develop a digital platform including a mobile app to bring remote cognitive testing into research and health care .
+Much of my work focuses on memory functions that are early affected in the course of Alzheimer’s disease and I use brain imaging to develop memory tasks that specifically rely on brain regions that are early affected by Alzheimer’s disease pathology.
+On the other hand, memory performance shows quite some variability across individuals which makes it difficult to rely on a single test session.
+Thus, we have translated our memory tasks into smartphone-based assessments which allow for repeated, longitudinal testing of specific memory functions in a remote and unsupervised setting.
+Recent results from a Citizen Science project within Germany highlight the feasibility and potential of such approaches.
+Using these techniques, I investigate individual trajectories of memory decline in early stages of Alzheimer’s disease using biomarkers for AD pathology based on positron emission tomography (PET), cerebrospinal fluid (CSF) and blood plasma.
+Following my goal to translate our research findings into society, I have co-founded the university spin-off neotiv, where we develop a digital platform including a mobile app to bring remote, unsupervised cognitive testing into research and health care.

 Berron, D. und Düzel, E.: “Digitales Monitoring von spezifischen kognitiven Beeinträchtigungen in der frühen Alzheimer-Erkrankung“; in Jessen, F., Bug, C. (Hrsg.): “Disease Interception”, eRelation Verlag, Bonn, 2019, S. 79-91 (in german language only, non peer-reviewed)